Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 An embedded system is made of many different components, which need to be joined electrically.
 This is done with [solder](https://en.wikipedia.org/wiki/Solder), a metal alloy that melts between 180-300°C (depending on the lead content).
-The melting temperature is low enough that soldering can be safely done at home with a simple (yet very dangerous if misused) tool called a soldering iron, basically a metal rod where the pointy end is heated via electric current.
+The melting temperature is low enough that soldering can be safely done at home with a simple (yet very dangerous if misused) tool called a <span tt="soldering_iron">soldering iron</span>, basically a metal rod where the pointy end is heated by passing electric current through it.

 Soldering is a fundamental skill in embedded systems.
 You'll use it to:

-- Assemble prototype circuits on perfboard or PCBs
+- Assemble prototype circuits on <span tt="perfboard">perfboard</span> or PCBs
 - Replace faulty components
 - Make connections between wires and components

+In industrial settings, the soldering process is automated by a <span tt="soldering_robot">soldering-iron-wielding robot</span> or by using <span tt="reflow_ovens">reflow-ovens</span>.

 <h2 id="power-supply">Power Supply</h2>